HappyGnome/DCS_Webhooker/Readme.md

 # Basic Usage

-## Configure templates
+## Configuring templates
 Configuring message templates on the server and adding strings to substitute can be acheived through the Webhooker special options menu in DCS.
+Further documentation can be found [here](/Docs/ServerConfigWalkthrough.md).

 ## Mission Scripting